 How to Make Caffeine Drinks from Camellia

 Like the hollies, the caffeine comes from the leaves.
 Younger leaves have a more delicate flavor but also less caffeine.
 Fermentation is used to create the oolong flavor.
 For green tea, young shoots are steamed for 5 to 20 minutes, then dried.
 For others, leaves are wilted, bruised, and either dried at 125 to 175 degrees, or low roasted at 250.
 It can take twenty or thirty minutes, or a couple of hours depending on the system used.
-The breakdowns create the differing flavors and affect the availability of caffeine from the leaves.
+The breakdowns create the different flavors and affect the availability of caffeine from the leaves.
 Once dry, those processes stop.
 The leaves can be ground, flaked, or brewed as well as stored as they are to make caffeine drinks at a later time.

 Other Caffeine Plants